 As you probably know, git is a popular version control software used in projects across the globe.
-One of the major feature and one that distinguishes it from other tools is it’s branching mechanism.
-Code is usually tracked via commits and grouped by branches in git.
+One of the major features and one that distinguishes it from other tools is it’s branching mechanism.
+The code is usually tracked via commits and grouped by branches in git.

-Over the years I’ve tried many of those naming formats and they almost always have shortcomings either with discoverability or ease of use or enforcing it as an convention.
-Sometimes it doesn’t scale with many people or with many long living branches.
-And so my quest began and after several iterations on varying sized projects, I now use a convention which has worked very well on different projects.
+Over the years I’ve tried many of those naming formats and they almost always have shortcomings either with discoverability or ease of use or enforcing it as a convention.
+Sometimes it doesn’t scale with many people or with many long-living branches.
+And so my quest began and after several iterations on varying sized projects, I now use a convention that has worked very well on different projects.
 This post is my best attempt in documenting it.

 I’ll first go over the format and the parts involved and will try to put down some reasonings behind it.
 The basic structure of the convention is